Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 1/29/2022 (Day 23)

+- Took a break from portfolio to work on a quick API project to refresh my memory on fetch.
+It turned into a half-day escapade into Netlify Functions because I wanted to figure out how to hide my API key.
+It took several Youtube videos and lots of fiddling, but I finally got it to work!

+## 1/28/2022 (Day 22)

+- Continued working on portfolio design!

 ## 1/27/2022 (Day 21)

 - More coding of the new portfolio design - almost have basic mobile styles done, whee!
 Now hanging out and practicing CSS with the #100devs crew! 🍕